Do I Need a Lawyer for a Dog Bite?

 Can a Dog Bite Lawyer Help Me if I Was Bitten?

-If you were bitten, the personal injury lawyers and dog bite specialists at Cochran, Kroll & Associates, P.C. can help you to identify who is liable and other elements relevant to your case and gather the necessary evidence to bring a successful lawsuit.
-We will manage all the steps in filing the lawsuit, including potential negotiations with insurance companies, and represent you in court if it comes to that.
+If you suffered a bite wound or some other types of dog-related injury, or if a loved one was the victim of a fatal dog attack, the personal injury lawyers and dog bite specialists at Cochran, Kroll & Associates, P.C. can help you to identify who is liable and other elements relevant to your case and gather the necessary evidence to bring a successful personal injury claim or lawsuit.
+An experienced attorney will manage all the steps in filing the lawsuit, including potential negotiations with insurance companies, and represent you in court if it comes to that.

 Contact a Dog Bite Attorney

 Dog bites can be traumatizing, particularly if the injuries are serious or if they involve young children.
-If a dog bites you or your child, you should contact an experienced dog bite lawyer at Cochran, Kroll & Associates, P.C. at 1-866-Mich Law (1-866-642-4529) or at www.cochranlaw.com.
+If a dog bites you or your child, you should contact an experienced dog bite lawyer at Cochran, Kroll & Associates, P.C. at 1-866-Mich Law ( ) or at www.cochranlaw.com to help with your personal injury claim .
 Our team will be instrumental in pursuing your claim successfully.

-The statute of limitations for dog bite claims is three years in Michigan, which means these cases are time-sensitive.
-If you are the victim of a dog bite or attack or if you are a defendant in a dog bite case, call Cochran, Kroll & Associates, P.C. immediately at 1-866-Mich Law (1-866-642-4529) or www.cochranlaw.com to schedule a free initial consultation.
+The statute of limitations for personal injury lawsuits related to dog bite claims is three years in Michigan, which means these cases are time-sensitive.
+If you are the victim of a severe injury due to a dog bite or attack or if you are a defendant in a dog bite case, call Cochran, Kroll & Associates, P.C. immediately at 1-866-Mich Law ( ) or www.cochranlaw.com to schedule a free initial consultation.

 Disclaimer : The information provided is general and not for legal advice.
 The blogs are not intended to provide legal counsel and no attorney-client relationship is created nor intended.